Feature

 Should a driver use more power unit elements than the numbers set out above, a grid place penalty will be imposed upon them at the first event where each additional element is used.

-If a driver incurs a penalty exceeding 15 grid places, they will be required to start the race at the back.
-Following some confusion when multiple drivers had multiple penalties at last year’s Italian Grand Prix, the FIA have clarified their process.
+If a driver incurs a penalty exceeding 15 grid places, they will be required to start the race at the back of the field regardless.
+Following some confusion when multiple drivers received multiple grid drops at the 2022 Italian Grand Prix, the FIA clarified the penalty application process.

 Classified drivers who have received 15 or fewer cumulative grid place penalties will be allocated a “temporary” grid position equal to their qualifying classification.
 So, if a driver qualifies 10th and they have penalties totalling 15 spots, they will be placed in a temporary position of 25th on the grid.

-Should two or more drivers share the same temporary position, the driver who finished lower in qualifying will keep that position and the faster driver will be placed immediately ahead.
+Should two or more drivers share the same temporary grid position, the driver who finished lower in Qualifying will keep that position and the faster driver will be placed immediately ahead.

-Once the unpenalised classified drivers have been allocated their positions, those in temporary slots will be shuffled up to close the grid.
+Once the unpenalised classified drivers have been allocated their positions, those in temporary slots will be shuffled up to complete the grid.

 Any driver who has a penalty of more than 15 places – or if they have a punishment that pushes them to the back of the grid – will start behind any other classified driver.